datacarpentry/rr-intro/_episodes/02-introduction.md

 Let's walk through generation of new plots for the 1970s and 1980s and 1990s plus (these new analyses are already in the `intro-tutorial.Rmd` document).

 Note that all code required to accomplish these tasks is also in the template.
 You do not need to come up with the R code, **knit** the document to combine the datasets and you'll see that the code required for recreating the plots is the same as above.
-That's the beauty of R Markdown!
+That's the beauty of `RMarkdown`!

 ### Take aways
 - The analysis is self-documenting
 - It's easy to extend or refine analyses by copying and modifying code blocks
-- The results of the analysis can be disseminated by sending R Markdown and providing data sources, or just simply providing the generated HTML of just a summary of the analysis is needed
+- The results of the analysis can be disseminated by sending `RMarkdown` and providing data sources, or just simply providing the generated HTML of just a summary of the analysis is needed

 > ## Reproducibility checklist
 >